timhannifan/mcp-demo/README.md

 - **Text Profile Tool**: Analyze text documents for readability, sentiment, and linguistic features
 - **Docker-based Deployment**: Containerized server and client for easy setup and testing
 - **FastMCP Integration**: Built on the FastMCP framework for rapid MCP tool development
+- **Ollama Integration**: Connect to local LLM models via Ollama for enhanced AI capabilities

 ## Architecture

-The project consists of two main components:
+The project consists of three main components:

 - **MCP Server** (`server/`): A FastMCP-based server that exposes two tools and serves academic documents
 - **MCP Client** (`client/`): A Python client that demonstrates how to interact with the MCP server
+- **Ollama Integration** (`ollmcp/`): Containerized Ollama service with OllMCP client for LLM interactions

 ## Project Structure